moisestohias/NNNFS/README.md

 - [ ] implement pytorch style model
 - [ ] Implement LSTM-backward
 - [ ] Implement RNN
+- [ ] Update losses/optimizers to follow our standard convention
+- [ ] deal with initializer

 + What is this?
 My attempt to write a **tiny & fast** comprehensive DL framework from scratch in **pure Numpy**.
 + Why?
 Golden Rule: You wont understand how something work till you make it by yourself.